 Now, tally up the cost for Best in Class and the overall TCO for virtual infrastructure has just given the business reason to move to commodity cloud services such as AWS.
 Or to white box server hardware for virtualization.

 While browsing the news today, I found an article on TechCrunch ridiculing VMware’s new CEO & COO.

 Let’s see if I can pull it back up, here it is:

 VMware’s Top Executives Attack Amazon, But The Cries Are Hollow At Best by none other than, ALEX WILLIAMS, who always seems to blast VMware and plug AWS.

-On side (A) we have Amazon being a book store dominating public cloud by selling commodity cloud services…
+On the side (A) we have Amazon being a book store dominating the public cloud by selling commodity cloud services…

 Hmm… How do you compete with commodity when you’re best in class?